 Use the Text appearance tab to set text alignment and font style.
 Decorate the text by selecting Add Bitmap Font in Project Settings.
 If you want to use the default font size among the Bitmap fonts added to the project, select the checkbox Apply Default Font Size.

 You can also run your watch face within WFS in the Run panel.
 You can adjust the time, date, device battery, steps, heart rate, or GYRO values within WFS to test how your watch face looks in different circumstances.
 You can also adjust any other styles set in the Customization Editor, including the number of unread notifications, tag expressions or conditional lines.
 The Run preview can be set to Active or to Always-on.
-When using Always-on, the Current-On Pixel Ratio value and Analyze button are also shown.
+When using Always-on, WFS shows the Current-On Pixel Ratio value and Analyze button.

 Test your watch face using Run on device.

 For more details, see Test your watch face.